Online Companion to Problems in Analytic Philosophy

 - Metaphysics, including Ontology, Philosophy of Science, Philosophy of Time, Philosophy of Religion, etc.

-At a later stage, the volume is also meant to cover areas located within so-called Practical Philosophy, such as Ethics, Aesthetics, Philosophy of Art, Philosophy of Gender, Political Philosophy, etc.
+At a later stage, the volume is also meant to cover areas located within so-called Practical Philosophy, such as Ethics, Aesthetics, Philosophy of Art, Political Philosophy, etc.

 Before being published, each Companion article undergoes a careful process of peer-reviewing involving at least two experts in the area of the article.